NuGet/docs.microsoft.com-nuget/docs/reference/migrate-packages-config-to-package-reference.md

 1. In **Solution Explorer**, right-click on the **References** node or the `packages.config` file and select **Migrate packages.config to PackageReference...**.

-1. The migrator analyzes the project's NuGet package references and attempts to categorize them into **Top-level dependencies** (NuGet packages that you installed directory) and **Transitive dependencies** (packages that were installed as dependencies of top-level packages).
+1. The migrator analyzes the project's NuGet package references and attempts to categorize them into **Top-level dependencies** (NuGet packages that you installed directly) and **Transitive dependencies** (packages that were installed as dependencies of top-level packages).

    > [!Note]
    > PackageReference supports transitive package restore and resolves dependencies dynamically, meaning that transitive dependencies need not be installed explicitly.